LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 .. only:: html

-   The example project is the "CAPIFile" project in the LCAPI examples found :download:`here <../_downloads/lcapi_examples.zip>`.
+   The example project is the "CAPIFile" project in the :download:`LCAPI examples <../_downloads/lcapi_examples.zip>` downloadable from this site.
 Due to the length of the code in that file, the entire code is not reproduced here.
 Instead, this section provides a conceptual overview of the ``example_file`` type and describes the basic LCAPI functions used to implement it.

 .. only:: latex

-   The example project is the "CAPIFile" project in the LCAPI examples found `here <http://lassoguide.com/_downloads/lcapi_examples.zip>`_.
-Due to the length of the code in that file, the entire code is not reproduced here.
+   The example project is the "CAPIFile" project in the `LCAPI examples
+   <http://lassoguide.com/_downloads/lcapi_examples.zip>`_ found online.
+Due to
+   the length of the code in that file, the entire code is not reproduced here.
    Instead, this section provides a conceptual overview of the ``example_file`` type and describes the basic LCAPI functions used to implement it.